Religion of the Shang dynasty: Cycle of sacrifice

-The Late Shang ritual system features a liturgical cycle of regular sacrifices, with the recipients comprising ancestral kings and ancestress associated with mainline kings.
-The cycle consisted of five consecutive sacrificial rituals: ji (祭), zai (洅), xie (劦), yong (肜), and yi (翌).
+Late Shang ritual featured a liturgical cycle of regular sacrifices, with the recipients comprising ancestral kings and ancestress associated with mainline kings.
+This cycle consisted of five consecutive sacrificial rituals: ji (祭), zai (洅), xie (劦), yong (肜), and yi (翌).
 Each ancestor received only one of the five rituals at one time.
 At the beginning of each sacrificial round, a ceremony honouring all recipients called gongdian was held, and in every weekend, priests would make an inscription announcing the sacrifices for the next day.
 The basic sequence started with yi and ended with yong, although some believe that ji was the opening round.

-The five sacrifices constituted alternating 36- and 37-week cycles, with only one "rest week" dedicated to preparations for the next offering cycle.
+The five sacrifices constituted alternating 36- and 37-week cycles, with only one "rest week" for preparations of the next cycle.
 Since a Shang week is 10 days, a full cycle approximated a solar year, and was sometimes used as a term for a year itself.
 This calendar terminology was occasionally employed in more secular contexts, as in this excerpt from a bronze inscription: